 On 18 June 1944, 12 days after D-Day, my squadron boarded the MV Derrycunihy – a cargo ship that had been converted into a military transporter – in London’s West India Docks.

 We set sail for Sword Beach, which, after joining a convoy at Southend-on-Sea, we reached two days later.

 High seas and enemy shelling prevented our unloading for three days, so, on 24 June, the ship moved along the coast to Juno Beach.
 I happened to be on deck early in the morning and as the Derrycunihy started her engines, an acoustic mine beneath her keel exploded, splitting the ship in two.

-“Seeing all the bodies in the water is a memory that has never left me”
+“Looking down and seeing all the bodies in the water is a memory that has never left me.”

 We took those that survived to shore to have their wounds treated, but we lost 183 men in total from 43 Recce as well as 25 of the ship’s crew, which turned out to be the biggest single loss of life off the Normandy invasion beaches.

 The following day, I went back aboard with my men to salvage what we could from the wreckage, getting vehicles onto a pontoon in preparation for our landing proper and the start of our recce patrols.

 This consisted of about 24 men crawling forward to ascertain how many enemy troops were occupying the positions.
 Once located, we would either engage or report back to HQ.

 On the second occasion, we came under fire from machine guns and the soldier nearest to me was shot in the head.
 The enemy sent up flares, exposing our position, and started to mortar us.
 Having gathered sufficient information, I managed to crawl back 200 yards in open country under continuous fire with the wounded man to our fallback position, from where the soldier was evacuated.